ustwo/engineering-blog/README.md

 NOTE: It is more performant to query using `allFile` and filter using `sourceInstanceName` rather than querying `allMarkdownRemark` files, as we can then only filter using `regex: "/(articles)/"` on `fileAbsolutePath`.

-I'd liked to have used Gatsby's File System Route API, e.g. `/src/pages/articles/{allFile.name}.js` instead of using `gatsby-node.js`.
-The File System Route API generates pages based on file structure, but we would then filter `sourceInstanceName: 'articles'` in the GraphQL query after Gatsby has processed ALL files, including those we don't want, e.g. Author files.
+I'd liked to have used Gatsby's File System Route API, eg, `/src/pages/articles/{allFile.name}.js` instead of using `gatsby-node.js`.
+The File System Route API generates pages based on file structure, but we would then filter `sourceInstanceName: 'articles'` in the GraphQL query after Gatsby has processed ALL files, including those we don't want, eg, Author files.
 This feels inefficient since we would be processing files we intend to exclude.
 I wonder if there will be a way to do simple filtering in the File System Route API in the future.